syncfusion-content/ej2-grid-docs/ej2-javascript/grid/row/row-drag-and-drop.md

 {% previewsample "page.domainurl/code-snippet/grid/draganddrop-custom-cs1" %}
 {% endif %}

-> * The `rowDrop` event is fired when a row is dropped onto a custom component, regardless of whether the drop is successful or not.
+> * The `rowDrop` event is fired when a row is dropped onto a custom control, regardless of whether the drop is successful or not.
 You can use the `args.cancel` property to prevent the default action.

 ## Drag and drop rows without drag icon